The Association of Academic Health Sciences Libraries (AAHSL) supports academic health sciences libraries and

 Jean-Paul Courneya, Bioinformationist, Univ.
 Md.
 Health/Human Services Library.
 To complete a series of online courses (Coursera) leading to a certificate in data science specialization.

 Margaret Henderson, Dir.
 Research Data Management, Virginia Commonwealth Univ., VCU Libraries.
-To attend the Data and Visualization Institute for Librarians, NCSU, May 23-27, 2016.
+To attend the Research Data Access & Preservation Summit and Data Bootcamp, May 4-7, 2016, Atlanta, GA.

 Andrea Ketchum, Reference Librarian, Health Sciences Lib.
 System, U. Pittsburgh.
 To attend Conference of Force 11: the Future of Research Communications and eScholarship, April, 2016, Portland, OR.